AdaCore/spark2014/docs/ug/getting_started.rst

 so we can be confident that no exceptions will be raised by the execution of this code.

-This short example was intended to give a flavour of the types of analysis that can be performed with the |SPARK| tools.
+This short example was intended to give a flavor of the types of analysis that can be performed with the |SPARK| tools.
 A more in-depth example is presented later in :ref:`spark tutorial`.